-Greg Stitt and Frank Vahid

-University of California, Riverside
+Greg Stitt and Frank Vahid University of California, Riverside

 System chips that incorporate configurable logic can reduce the energy consumed in executing software.
-The key is to use the configurable logic to execute performance-critical loops, producing an average energy savings of 25% to 71% for embedded-system benchmarks.
+The key is to use the configurable logic to execute performance-critical loops, producing an average energy savings of from 25% to 71% for embedded-system benchmarks.

 ONE RECENT TREND in commercial platforms is the integration of on-chip, configurable logic (also known as FPGAs) with a microprocessor.
 Examples include 8-bit platforms, such as Triscend's E5 and Atmel's FPSLIC (Field-Programmable System-Level IC); and 32-bit platforms, such as Triscend's A7, Xilinx's Virtex II Pro, and Altera's Excalibur.
 A main benefit of on-chip configurable logic is that it supports the incorporation of different peripherals in the design; rather than having a different chip for each of various sets of peripherals, vendors can offer a single chip.
 Designers can also use configurable logic to implement coprocessors that would otherwise require a separate ASIC chip.
-We propose yet another use of configurable logic: reducing the energy consumed by the platform in executing software.
-With the rapid increase in batteryoperated systems, low energy consumption is becoming increasingly important.
+We propose yet another use of configurable logic: reducing the energy consumed by the microprocessor in executing software.
+With the rapid increase in battery-operated systems, low energy consump tion is becoming increasingly important.

-Our partitioning approach involves profiling an application to identify the critical loops those that contribute the most to an application's execution time.
+Our partitioning approach involves profiling an application to identify the critical loopsthose that contribute the most to an application's execution time.
 Instead of allowing these loops to execute in software, we reimplement them in hardware, using the configurable logic.
 We modify the original software by replacing the loop with code to enable the configurable logic, and to stall the microprocessor and put it into a power-down sleep mode.
 When the configurable logic finishes execution, it signals an interrupt that causes the microprocessor to resume normal execution.
 This approach speeds up an application's execution time, meaning we can put the microprocessor in an inactive, low-power state for longer periods of time.
 Alternatively, we can execute the loop in the same amount of time with the same performance by slowing down the clock and reducing the microprocessor's supply voltage.
 Lower voltage results in less energy.

-Using an ASIC coprocessor to reduce energy consumption is common. ^{1,2} But, because of configurable logic's high power consumption, partitioning that uses configurable logic has mainly targeted speedup. ^{3,5} Energy is the product of power and time, so the power increase from using configurable logic could outweigh the time savings.
-In this article, derived from a paper presented at the 2002 IEEE Symposium on Field-Programmable Custom Computing
+Using an ASIC coprocessor to reduce energy consumption is common.^{1,2} But, because of configurable logic's high power consumption, partitioning that uses configurable logic has mainly targeted speedup.35 Energy is the product of power and time, so the power increase from using configurable logic could outweigh the time savings.
+In this article, derived from a paper presented at the 2002 IEEE Symposium on Field-Programmable Custom Computing Machines,6 we show that using on-chip configurable logic can in fact reduce the software execution's energy consumption on microprocessor/configurable-logic platforms.
+We experimented with three platforms: